edsonayllon/Alchemy-DAO-Scheme-Param-Hash-Generator/README.md

 yarn start
 ```

-Replace the contract address with the one provided by migrate in `App.js`.
+Replace the contract address with the one provided by `truffle migrate` in `App.js`.